awesomeeng/awesome-log/docs/Introducing.md

  - **Colorized Console Logging**.
 Oooh.
 Pretty.

  - **Log History**.
-AwesomeLog maintains a history object allowing you to introspect log data and perform better testing.
+AwesomeLog maintains a history of your log messages for a brief period of time.
+This allow you to programatically introspect log data and perform better testing.

  - **Pause/Resume**.
 Temporarily suspend logging with Pause and Resume.